Significant waits in our Emergency Department

 E-cigarettes

-It is recognised that e-cigarettes are thought to be less harmful than cigarettes but they are not harmless.
-Therefore use of e-cigarettes is not currently permitted onsite.
-Current evidence suggests that e-cigarettes can help smokers quit but are no better than other forms of NRT on the market.
+It is recognised that e-cigarettes are less harmful than cigarettes but they are not harmless.
+The use of e-cigarettes is permitted on site.
 We therefore recommend that you use NRT to help you stop.
-While you are staying with us NRT can be made available to you free of charge.
+While you are staying with us, NRT can be made available to you free of charge.

-Click here to refer yourself or, with their permission, refer someone else.
+To refer yourself or, with their permission, refer someone else, visit the Your Health Notts website (opens in new window).